-30 Years Ago: Heart Continue ’80s Success With ‘Bad Animals’
+How Heart Continued Their ’80s Success With ‘Bad Animals’

-Two years later, they stuck close to the same formula for Bad Animals, which was released on June 6, 1987.
-Like its predecessor, the record was heavy on outside writers, which didn’t exactly sit well with Ann and Nancy Wilson, but neither had much bargaining power with the label because it worked so well before.
+Two years later, Heart stuck close to the same formula for Bad Animals, which was released on June 6, 1987.
+Like its predecessor, the record was heavy on outside writers.
+That didn’t exactly sit well with Ann and Nancy Wilson, but neither had much bargaining power with the label because it worked so well before.

-The lead single “Alone” was written by Tom Kelly and Billy Steinberg, the powerhouse songwriting duo that was coming off a monster hit the year before with Cyndi Lauper’s “True Colors.”
+“Alone,” the lead single, was written by Tom Kelly and Billy Steinberg, the powerhouse songwriting duo that was coming off a monster hit the year before with Cyndi Lauper’s “True Colors.”
 The Ann-sung power ballad, which featured a slow build before erupting into an arena-ready chorus for the ages, shot to No. 1 on the singles chart.
 Meanwhile, songwriter Diane Warren brought her Midas touch to the album opener, “Who Will You Run To,” also heavy on ‘80s gloss and keyboards.

-The album's third single, “There’s the Girl,” was co-written by (who scored with Pat Benatar’s “Love Is a Battlefield” a few years earlier) and Nancy Wilson, who also sang lead.
-The song ended up with a handful of remixes, with the 12” version stretching to nearly seven and a half minutes.
+The album's third single, “There’s the Girl,” was co-written by Holly Knight (who scored with Pat Benatar’s “Love Is a Battlefield” a few years earlier) and Nancy Wilson, who also sang lead.
+The song ended up with a handful of remixes, with the 12-inch version stretching to nearly seven and a half minutes.

-The band did get to write a few songs for Bad Animals, like the title track, but the fourth single, “I Want You So Bad,” which sounds uncomfortably close to the Cars’ earlier hit “Drive,” stiffed on the charts.
+Heart ultimately got to write a few songs for Bad Animals, like the title track.
+But the fourth single, “I Want You So Bad” – which sounds uncomfortably close to the Cars’ earlier hit “Drive” – ended up stiffing on the charts.

-The album's title and cover artwork eventually became the name of the group's Seattle-based recording studio in the 90s.
-Co-owned by the Wilson sisters, the studio became popular with artists after Pearl Jam, Alice in Chains and Soundgarden recorded landmark albums there.
+The album's title and cover artwork were later re-purposed for the group's Seattle-based recording studio in the '90s.
+Co-owned by the Wilson sisters, the space became popular with artists after Pearl Jam, Alice in Chains and Soundgarden recorded landmark albums there.